 Halls Gap, your gateway to the Grampians

-With so many things to do in Halls Gap and the Grampians with kids, you can easily fill your days no matter how long you intend to stay.
+With so many walks in the Grampians, and things to do in Halls Gap with kids, you can easily fill your days no matter how long you intend to stay.
 Whether you are just on a weekend getaway from Melbourne or visiting from around Victoria for a week or more, this National Park will surely impress.

 Looking for more family travel destinations?
 See our post on best places to visit in Victoria